 The most evident solution to this problem is for the population to consume less beef and dairy.
 However, according to statistics, the per capita meat consumption has gradually increased since 1961 and this tendency is not likely to change.
 As countries get richer, their population will keep eating more and more meat.
 So, is sustainable cattle farming a possibility?

 As its name suggests, regenerative agriculture focuses on rehabilitating the natural resources used in agriculture so that food production is more sustainable.
-In essence, RA aims to create long-term agricultural ecosystems.
+In essence, regenerative agriculture aims to create long-term agricultural ecosystems.

 The quality of the soil plays an important role in sustainable agriculture.
 Yet, one important issue that we are facing today is the decline of arable land.
 Due to the effects of unsustainable agriculture practices, a third of the planet’s soil is now acutely degraded.